Employers of Recent Accounting Graduates

 - Electives***-TBD (Electives must be approved by an Academic Advisor and satisfy the General Education Learning Outcomes Guidelines)

 Students completing the accounting major will have the necessary educational requirements for the Certified Management Accounting (CMA) and the Certified Internal Auditing (CIA) examinations.
-If desired, majors can take further undergraduate courses to meet the requirements for the Certified Public Accounting (CPA) examination.
+Majors may complete the MPPA Program to meet the requirements for the CPA exam.